Introduction to Evaluations

 The problem of generalizability is common to any impact evaluation that tests a specific intervention in a specific context.
 Properly designed and implemented randomized evaluations have the distinct advantage over other impact evaluation methods of ensuring that the estimate of an intervention’s impact in its original context is unbiased.

 Further, it is possible to design randomized evaluations to address generalizability.
 Randomized evaluations may test an intervention across different contexts, or test the replication of an evidence-based intervention in a new context.
 Combining a theory of change that describes the conditions necessary for an intervention to be successful with local knowledge of the conditions in each new context can also inform the replicability of an intervention and the development of more generalized policy lessons.
 Learn more about addressing generalizability.

 History of randomized evaluations

 1. Clinical Trials

-The concept of a control and experimental group was introduced in 1747 by James Lind when he demonstrated the benefits of citrus fruits in preventing scurvy using a scientific experiment.1 As a result of his work, Lind is considered to be the father of clinical trials.
-The method of randomly assigning subjects to control and treatment groups, however, was not developed until the 1920s.
+The concept of a treatment and comparison group was introduced in 1747 by James Lind when he demonstrated the benefits of citrus fruits in preventing scurvy using a scientific experiment.1 As a result of his work, Lind is considered to be the father of clinical trials.
+The method of randomly assigning subjects to comparison and treatment groups, however, was not developed until the 1920s.